Jeux sans frontières: History

 The idea of the show came from French President Charles de Gaulle, whose wish was that French and German youth would meet in a series of games to reinforce the friendship between the two countries.
 In 1965, Guy Lux and Claude Savarit from the Office de Radiodiffusion Télévision Française (ORTF), and creators of Intervilles, spread this idea to other broadcasters within the European Broadcasting Union (EBU).
 Teams representing France, West Germany, Belgium, and Italy took part in the first edition of the show held that same year with the title Inter Nations Games.

 At the height of its popularity, Jeux sans frontières was watched by 110 million viewers across Europe.
 The original series ended in 1982.
-It was revived in 1988, with a different mix of countries.
-In its later editions, it was hosted by smaller broadcasters, with the notable exception of Italy's RAI, which hosted three editions with a fixed location in 1996, 1998, and 1999.
+It was revived in 1988, with a different mix of countries taking part.
+In its later editions, it was typically hosted by smaller broadcasters, with the notable exception of Italy's RAI, which hosted three editions with a fixed location in 1996, 1998, and 1999.